MN ADOPT STAFF

 “What gives me the most energy about being at MN ADOPT is our ability to work collaboratively with the broader adoption community.
 It is through this collaboration that we are going to truly be able to make a difference for Minnesota children and families!”

-“I enjoy challenging my creative side on both the MN ADOPT website and with the upgrades we make on the State Adoption Exchange.
+“I am able to challenge my creative side on both the MN ADOPT website and with the upgrades we make on the SAE.
 Both of these help to further our reach to adoptive families and the social workers finding families for our Minnesota foster kids.”

 MN ADOPT Zero Kids Waiting Program: